Realizing the interacting resonant level model using a quantum dot detector: Model and mapping to IRLM

 We can equivalently parameterize the interaction of the IRLM by $U$ or by the phase shift \be \delta = \arctan\frac{\pi\nu U}{2}. \ee The latter is more convenient since the precise meaning of $U$ depends on cut-off conventions [see Eqs.~(25.29) and (25.34) in Ref.~\cite{gogolin2004bosonization}].

 As will be shown in the following subsections, the relation between the IRLM phase shift and $\delta_\text{DD}$ of the double-dot model is given by \be \delta = \frac{\pi}{2}-\delta_\text{DD} \overset{(\epsilon_d=0)}{=} \arctan\frac{\Gamma}{\lambda/2}. \ee Observe that weak interaction in the double-dot model corresponds to strong interaction of the IRLM and vice-versa, which might lead to confusion.
 Indeed, in the language of the original double-dot model, the zero-interaction limit $\lambda \ll \Gamma$ yields a finite phase shift $\delta=\pi/2$.
 But this follows because $\delta=0$ corresponds to a decoupled lead ($\Gamma\to 0$), while finite $\Gamma$ with $\lambda\to 0$ means that we have extended the lead to include one more site.
 In the IRLM picture, this definition of the phase shift is natural, with $\delta=0$ corresponding to the zero-interaction $U=0$ limit and $\delta=\pi/2$ corresponding to the $U\to \infty$ limit.
 Note that in contrast to the double-dot model with a QD detector, the IRLM does undergo a Kosterlitz-Thouless transition.
 However, this occurs at negative $U$ (or $\delta$ -- see e.g., \cite{PhysRevB.93.165130}), whereas in our case $\delta$ is always positive.
+A Kosterlitz-Thouless transition at positive $U$ is possible for more than 3 leads \cite{Camacho_2019}.

-While the mapping of the double-dot model to the IRLM with $\delta$ as in Eq.~\eqref{eq:delta} holds generally, here we we will only derive it the two limits of $\lambda\gg\Gamma$ (Sec.~\ref{se:SW1}) and $\lambda\ll\Gamma$ (Sec.~\ref{se:SW2}).
+While the mapping of the double-dot model to the IRLM with $\delta$ as in Eq.~\eqref{eq:delta} holds generally, here we will only derive it in the two limits of $\lambda\gg\Gamma$ (Sec.~\ref{se:SW1}) and $\lambda\ll\Gamma$ (Sec.~\ref{se:SW2}).
 We will then verify this relation numerically for the full range of $\lambda/\Gamma$, and discuss its consequences in Sec.~\ref{se:Tk}.